-Report shows how New Zealand mosque shooter eluded detection
+Report finds lapses ahead of New Zealand mosque attack

 In 2018, Tarrant was treated at Dunedin Hospital for injuries to his right eye and thigh after telling doctors he accidentally fired a gun while cleaning it at his apartment, the report says.
 He got government compensation for his injury, which wasn’t reported to the police.
 The hospital registrar said the accident appeared to be careless and “a little unusual” but otherwise didn’t set off alarm bells.

-Health authorities also wrote that Tarrant was taking illicit steroids and injecting testosterone after he was treated for abdominal pain, but they didn’t report that to the police either.
+Health authorities also wrote that Tarrant was taking unprescribed steroids and injecting testosterone after he was treated for abdominal pain, but they didn’t report that to the police either.

-As part of the process for getting a gun license, Tarrant was required to provide to police the names of two referees who could speak to his good character.
+As part of the process for getting a gun license, Tarrant was required to provide to police the names of two people who could speak to his good character.
 He gave them the name of a friend he knew mostly online from gaming together, along with that friend’s father.
 Vetting officers interviewed Tarrant and the referees, and recommended he be given his license.

 Police Commissioner Andrew Coster said that in deciding whether Tarrant was “fit and proper” to hold a gun license, “we could have done more to consider whether the two referees knew the individual well enough to serve as referees.”

-The report also found that the New Zealand Security Intelligence Service, the domestic spying agency, had chosen to concentrate scarce counter-terrorism resources on the threat of Islamist extremist terrorism inspired by groups like Islamic State at the expense of other threats.
+The report also found that the New Zealand Security Intelligence Service, the domestic spying agency, had chosen to concentrate scarce counter-terrorism resources on the threat of Islamist extremist terrorism inspired by groups like the Islamic State at the expense of other threats.

-Despite the shortcomings of various agencies, the report concludes, there was no plausible way Tarrant’s plans could been detected “except by chance.”
+Despite the shortcomings of various agencies, the report concludes, there was no plausible way Tarrant’s plans could have been detected “except by chance.”